CodeGeek2006/CodeGeek2006/README.md

 ---

-I'm deeply interested in Artificial Intelligence, especially its applications in healthcare.

----

 #### About Me:

 - 📅 **Birthdate:** December 15, 2006
-- 💡 I'm eager to learn more about AI, particularly its use in medicine.
 - 💼 I'm open to project collaborations and internship opportunities.
-- 🧬 I'm also intrigued by the field of biomedical engineering.
+- 🧬 I'm intrigued by the field of biomedical engineering.
 ---

 #### Tech Stack: